 Court’s Decision

-The Court noted the EAP Exemption should only apply to those employees who, in good faith, perform actual executive, administrative, or professional capacity duties.
+The court noted the EAP Exemption should only apply to those employees who, in good faith, perform actual executive, administrative or professional capacity duties.
 And while the DOL is permitted to set a minimum salary threshold, it can only do so if that salary serves as a reasonable proxy for an employee’s exemption status.
-The DOL’s new salary threshold was not a reasonable proxy in the Court’s view, in part, because of the drastic nature of this salary increase (65% increase from the salary level in effect before the 2024 Rule).
+The DOL’s new salary threshold was not a reasonable proxy in the court’s view, in part, because of the drastic nature of this salary increase (a 65 percent increase from the salary level in effect before the 2024 Rule).

-The Court also held that the 2024 Rule’s automatic index mechanism exceeded the DOL’s authority because it is tied exclusively to a percentile of average salary levels for salaried employees, regardless of duties.
-Additionally, the automatic index mechanism evades notice and comment requirements required under the FLSA.
+The court also held that the 2024 Rule’s automatic index mechanism exceeded the DOL’s authority because it is tied exclusively to a percentile of average salary levels for salaried employees, regardless of duties.
+Additionally, the automatic index mechanism evades notice and comment requirements mandated under the FLSA.

-Although the HCE test involves a less-stringent duties test, the Court explicitly noted that its analysis applies equally to the legality of the DOL’s changes to the HCE salary increases.
+Although the HCE Exemption involves a less-stringent duties test, the court explicitly noted that its analysis applies equally to the legality of the DOL’s changes to the HCE salary increases.
 As a result, the HCE increases are also nullified.

 Next Steps

-The Court struck down the salary threshold increases for both July 1, 2024, and January 1, 2025.
-As a result, employers are not required to adjust their payrolls to comply with the January 1, 2025, increase.
-Employers who have already adjusted pay or status for employees based on the July 1 increase should consult with counsel before unwinding those adjustments.
+The court struck down the salary threshold increases for both July 1, 2024, and Jan.
+1, 2025.
+As a result, employers are not required to adjust their payrolls to comply with the January 1 increase.
+Employers who have already adjusted pay or status for employees based on the July 1, 2024 increase should consult with counsel before unwinding those adjustments.

-It is possible the DOL will appeal this decision to the Fifth Circuit Court of Appeals.
+It is possible the DOL will appeal this decision to the 5th U.S. Circuit Court of Appeals.
 But until then, the 2024 Rule is invalid as a matter of law.